 A quality four bed detached, built by renowned developer Bower Mapson in 2013.
-Cloakroom, two reception rooms, large kitchen/family/breakfast room, utility, master suite with dressing room and en suite, guest bedroom with en suite, two further bedrooms, bathroom, double garage and south easterly facing gardens.
+Cloakroom, two reception rooms, large kitchen/family/breakfast room, utility, master suite with dressing room and en suite, three further bedrooms, a second en suite, family bathroom, double garage and south easterly facing gardens.

 ENTRANCE PORCH Entrance door with sidescreen.
 Outside light.